 Co-author, Dr Craig Baker-Austin from the UK Cefas Weymouth laboratory added:

 "An El Nino event could represent an efficient long-distance 'biological corridor', allowing the displacement of marine organisms from distant areas.
 This process could provide both a periodic and unique source of new pathogens into America with serious implications for the spread and control of disease."

 The study involved scientists from the University of Bath (UK), the US National Oceanographic and Atmospheric Administration, the US Food and Drugs Administration and the UK CEFAS Weymouth Laboratory.

-(i)This information is from an external source (University of Bath).
+(i)Source/Reference: University of Bath.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.